Christian Slater as Mark Hunter in Pump Up The Volume.

 Blogs never completely died, but they’re far less common than they used to be — and arguably more important than ever.
 After Google Reader was killed and social platforms became the default hub for way too many people, maintaining a single feed to follow everyone I’m interested in became almost impossible.

-Post-Twitter, I’ve re-established my own blog as my primary hub, while rebuilding my network across a few different platforms, and these are the blogs (including bloglike newsletters and social feeds, but never a Substack or Twitter) I check in on regularly.
+Post-Twitter, I’ve re-established my own blog as my primary hub, while rebuilding my network across a few different platforms, and these are the blogs I check in on regularly via their RSS feeds or Mastodon activity.
+I’ve also included some podcasts and video channels that have become blog-adjacent favorites because old dogs can learn new tricks!

 NOTE: This isn’t a comprehensive list, nor is it static.
-It’s a curated selection of some of my current favorites, in alphabetical order, and I’ll periodically update it to add/remove people as needed.
+It’s a curated selection of some of my current favorites, in alphabetical order, and I’ll periodically update it to add/remove entries as needed.

 Baldur Bjarnason

-Seamlessly combining technology and humanities in his insightful Essays and Notes, I learn something new from Bjarnason all of the time.
-(Also, author of the must-read The Intelligence Illusion.)
-He’s also a good follow on Mastodon and Bluesky.
+Seamlessly combining technology and humanities in his insightful posts, I learn something new from Bjarnason all of the time.
+He’s also the author of the must-read The Intelligence Illusion, and a good follow on Mastodon.

 Jane Friedman

 One of my most trusted professional colleagues who I also consider a friend; I knew her when she was still “the other Jane Friedman.”
-Even though we don’t run in the same publishing circles anymore, her site remains an invaluable resource for me, and it’s also now the home for The Bottom Line, fka The Hot Sheet.
+Even though we don’t often run in the same publishing circles anymore, her site remains an invaluable resource, and it’s also the home for her must-read industry newsletter, The Bottom Line (fka The Hot Sheet).

 Kleefeld on Comics